javb99/CS447-Tanx/README.md

   - Terrain is represented as a 2D array of pixels which allows for simple terrain checking at various positions.
  - Tank rotation & slope interations
   - The tanks will rotate and mirror based on the state of the tank.
 Tanks will interact with mountains and valleys.

+## License
+We give Scott Wallace permission to use this project in any non-commercial manner, provided we are credited as the creator of all graphical artwork and code (not including the code provided by the jig and slick libraries).